RigatoniAlfredo/AsciiToVideo/README.md

 *-f/--font-size*: Specifies the font size to be used for the ASCII characters.

-*-a/--audio*: Determines whether or not to include audio in the final video.
+*-c/--color*: Determines whether or not to output the final video in color.
 If set to `1`, includes audio.
 If set to any other number, does not include audio.

+*-a/--audio*: Determines whether or not to include audio in the final video.
+Works the same was as the `color` argument.

 I find that a size of 1280 and a font size of 12 works well.